 That said, great tailoring does wonders for your confidence.
 We surveyed British men and over half said they felt most professional and confident in a suit at work.
 It follows, then, that making an effort to dress smartly will impress your interviewer and also give you a boost of confidence when it matters.
 Win-win.

 So, back to the question in hand: what to wear to an interview?
 Our advice is to tailor your outfit to the kind of company that’s interviewing you.
 Here’s our take on what to wear for four types of interview: corporate, agency, video, and meet the team.

 The first rule of the corporate world?
 Wear a suit.
 If you’re interviewing for a role in finance, law or another hierarchal private sector company, you’re going to need to bring out your tailoring A-game.

 So yes, a suit is a safe bet, but you don’t need to be quite as formal as you would in a corporate environment.
-You’re going to want your interviewer’s attention on you rather than what you wearing, but that’s not to say a little pattern won’t help you stand out.

 (New) job done.